-US Senate meets under tight security after extremist threat
+US Senate meets under tight security after new extremist threat

 While the House of Representatives opted to cancel its session, the Senate carried on with business as usual, as troops kept watch along the razor-wire perimeter fence encircling the grounds.